 With so much vintage costume jewelry on the market, how do you determine what to buy for a good investment?
 There are lots of categories of vintage jewelry, but let’s focus our search on rhinestone jewelry.

-I’ve been dealing in vintage costume jewelry for over 10 years, and when I was first starting out I made quite a few mistakes.
+I’ve been dealing in vintage costume jewelry for more than a decade, and when I was first starting out I made quite a few mistakes.
 Let my experience help you take the mystery out of buying rhinestone jewelry so you don’t make the same mistakes I did.

 When shopping for vintage rhinestone jewelry, condition is always your first concern.
 When you find a piece, pick it up, look it over, and ask yourself the following questions: